 In Rank Math, there is an easy way to edit the .htaccess file.
 In order to edit your .htaccess file, go to Rank Math > General Settings > Edit .htaccess.
-If this section is not available on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.
+If this section is unavailable on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.

 Make Changes to the .htaccess File

 The notice clearly warns you that you’re about to edit your .htaccess file.
-This is a sensitive file and you should take care before making any changes.
+This is a sensitive file, and you should take care before making any changes.

-The best thing is that Rank Math automatically takes backup of your .htacess before you modify it to prevent issues.
+The best thing is that Rank Math automatically takes a backup of your .htacess before you modify it to prevent issues.

 If you want to edit the .htacess file, click the checkbox below the text.
-The text area below will become active, and you can then edit your .htacess file.
+The text area below will become active, and you can edit your .htacess file.